ivanceras/sauron/examples/custom-element/README.md

 # Custom element

-This demonstrate the use of custom-element in sauron
+This demonstrate the use of custom-element aka web-components in sauron.
+This feature is still highly experimental

 ## Running
 ```